kelektiv/node-cron/README.md

 	true,
 	'America/Los_Angeles'
 );
-job.start();
+// Use this if the 4th param is default value(false)
+// job.start()
 ```

-Note - You need to explicitly start a job in order to make it run.
-This gives a
-little more control over running your jobs.
+Note - You don't need to explicitly start a job in order to make it run since the 4th parameter is set to `true`.
+However, by default you need to call `job.start()` to start the cron job, which gives a little more control over running your jobs.

 There are more examples available in this repository at:
 [/examples](https://github.com/kelektiv/node-cron/tree/master/examples)